WheteThunger/MonumentAddons/README.md

 ## Commands

-- `maspawn <entity>` -- Spawns an entity where you are aiming, using the entity short prefab name.
+- `maspawn <entity>` -- Spawns an entity where you are aiming, using the entity prefab name.
   - If you are holding a deployable item, you can simply run `maspawn` without specifying the entity name.
   - You must be at a monument, as determined by Monument Finder.
-  - Works just like the native `spawn` command, so if the entity name isn't specific enough, it will print all matching entity names.
+  - Works like the native `spawn` command, so if the entity name isn't specific enough, it will print all matching entity names.
   - Also spawns the entity at other matching monuments (e.g., if at a gas station, will spawn at all gas stations).
     - A monument is considered a match if it has the same short prefab name or the same alias as the monument you are aiming at.
 The Monument Finder plugin will assign aliases for primarily underground tunnels.
 For example, `station-sn-0` and `station-we-0` will both use the `TrainStation` alias, allowing all train stations to have the same entities.
   - Saves the entity info to the plugin data file so that reloading the plugin (or restarting the server) will respawn the entity.